 What is smocking ?

-Smocking is a design technique to control the fullness in a fabric.
-It involves decorating the gathers with delicate embroidery stitches.
+Smocking is a design technique to control the fullness in a fabric, with beautiful embroidery stitches.
 To do smocking, regular gathers ( or pleats) are taken on the fabric with long stitches on the back and very small stitches in the front.

 Most of the time other embroidery details like flower designs are done along with smocking.